jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     for *x* in *collection* return *x*

     ```
-    for x in sr_node return x
+    for x in ls_node_extended return x
     ```
-    This query will return ALL records in the sr_node collection.
+    This query will return ALL records in the ls_node_extended collection.
 In our lab topology you should expect 7 records.

     Note: after running a query you will need to either comment it out or delete it before running the next query.
 To comment-out use two forward slashes // as shown in this pic:

     <img src="images/arango-query.png" width="600">

     Next lets get the AQL to return only the key:value field we are interested in.
-We will query the name of all nodes in the sr_node collection with the below query.
+We will query the name of all nodes in the ls_node_extended collection with the below query.
 To reference a specific key field we use use the format *x.key* syntax.
     ```
-    for x in sr_node return x.name
+    for x in ls_node_extended return x.name
     ```
     ```
     "xrd01",